saharsa/purgehtml-es6/README.md

 ## Library explained

-The purgeHTML function in src/index.js is exported which does the heavy lifting of removing html markup from any string passed to it.
+The purgeHTML function in src/index.js is exported which does the heavy lifting of removing html markup from any template string passed to it.

 The test/test.js contains unit tests created using Jest.